-Type of specimen Description Vulvo-vaginal This may be collected either by a healthcare professional or self-collected by the patient by inserting a dry swab about 2-3 inches into the vagina and gently rotating for 10 to 30 seconds (6).
-Swabs (VVO) For Trichomonas , the posterior fornix, including any obvious candidal plaques should be swabbed.
+Type of specimen Description Vulvo-vaginal This may be collected either by a healthcare professional or self-collected by the patient by inserting a dry swab about 2-3 inches into the vagina and gently rotating for 10 to 30 seconds (6). swabs (VVS) For Trichomonas , the posterior fornix, including any obvious candidal plaques should be swabbed.
 Endocervical swabs The sample must contain cervical columnar cells, the swab should be inserted into the cervical os and firmly rotated against the endocervix.
 Inadequate specimens reduce the sensitivity of NAATs (6).
 High vaginal swabs After the introduction of the speculum, the swab should be rolled firmly over the surface of the vaginal vault.
 The swab should then be placed in the appropriate transport medium.
 Liquid swabs are used in laboratories with automated processing systems.
-Self-collected vaginal swab Self-collected winal swabs are equivalent in sensitivity and specificity to those collected by a clinician.
-An endocervice wab is acceptable when a pelvic examination is indicated (49).
+Self-collected vaginal swab Self-collected vaginal swabs are equivalent in sensitivity and specificity to those collected by a clinician.
+An endocervical swab is acceptable when a pelvic examination is indicated (49).

-Infectious syndromes affecting the genitourinary tract and reproductive organs Type of specimen Description Vaginal discharge For the specific diagnosis of BV, it is recommended that an air-dried smear of the inal discharge is sent in addition to the swab.
-NAAT testing is also available in some laboratories. aleen alge Separate samples should be collected into appropriate transport media of detection of viruses Genital ulcer Ulcer/vesicle fluid swab into NAAT collection tube, viral transport readium, bacterial culture transport medium or dry swab.
+Type of specimen Description Vaginal discharge For the specific diagnosis of BV, it is recommended that an air-dried smear of vaginal discharge is sent in addition to the swab.
+NAAT testing is also available in some laboratories.
+Separate samples should be collected into appropriate transport media for detection of viruses Genital ulcer Ulcer/vesicle fluid swab into NAAT collection tube, viral transport medium, bacterial culture transport medium or dry swab.
 First-catch urine (FCU) Urine samples are easy to collect, do not cause discomfort and thus are preferable to urethral swabs.
-To collect FCU, patients should be instructed to hold their urine for at least 4 h before being tested.
-The first 20 ml of the urinary stream should be captured as the earliest portion of the CU contains the highest organism load.
-Urethral swabs Urethral swabs, if taken, should be inserted 2-4 conside the urethra and rotated once before removal.
+To patients should be instructed to hold their urine for at least 1 h before being tested.
+The first 20 ml of the stream should be captured as the earliest portion of the FCU contains the highest organism load.
+Urethral swabs Urethral swabs, if taken, should be inserted 2-4 cm inside the urethra and rotated once before removal.
 Studies of self-taken penile-meatal swabs have yielded good results (6) Intrauterine Contraceptive Device (ICUD) The entire device should be sent.
-Retained products of conception Fluids / Tissue sample Rectal swabs Rectal swabs are taken wa a proctoscope, although self-collected rectal swabs are also acceptable for NAATs.
-In order to minimise testing costs, some centres combine samples by pooling urine, rectal swab and oro-pharyngeal swabs together the a single sample.
+Retained products of conception Fluids / Tissue sample Rectal swabs Rectal swabs are taken via a proctoscope, although self-collected rectal swabs are also acceptable for NAATs.
+In order to minimise testing costs, some centres combine samples by pooling urine, rectal swab and oro-pharyngeal swabs together into a single sample.
 Validation of such an approach is required as the pooling may reduce sensitivity and in the event of a reactive result, the precise site of infection would be unknown (6).
-Throat swabs Throat swaps can be either be self-taken or by a clinician.
-Samples should be taken from the tonsillar area and/or posterior pharynx avoiding the tongue and uvula.
+Throat swabs can be either be self-taken or by a clinician.
+Samples should be taken from the tonsillar ar posterior pharynx avoiding the tongue and uvula.
 These swabs can be self-taken or taken by a clinician.

-Infectious syndromes affecting the genitourinary tract and reproductive organs Type of specimen Description Fluids and pus vaginal-rectal specimens These are taken from the fallopian tubes, tubo-ovarian and Bartholin's abscessed during surgery.
-Collect using a flocked swab and place in a liquid-based transport medium with as Amies transport media.
+Type of specimen Description Fluids and pus vaginal-rectal specimens These are taken from the fallopian tubes, tubo-ovarian and Bartholin's abscesses during surgery.
+Collect using a flocked swab and place in a liquid-based transport medium such as Amies transport media.
 Dacron and cotton swabs prevent the release of microorganisms which reduces GBS recovery.